IPO 2 min read

-How to calculate PE ratio with formula & Examples
+How to calculate PE ratio? what does PE ratio mean

 What is the PE ratio?